-Dramatic castle in western Japan boasting lush gardens and easy access to a striking modern art museum
+Dramatic castle in western Japan with lush gardens and easy access to the adjacent modern art museum

-- Having a cup of green matcha tea in the beautiful Nishi-no-Maru gardens
+- Having a cup of matcha green tea with Japanese sweets in a tea room in the beautiful Nishi-no-Maru gardens

-- Samurai armor and weapons on display in the central keep
+- Samurai armor and weapons on display in the museum in the keep

-- Okaguchi Gate, one of the few surviving structures from the original castle
+- Okaguchi Gate, one of the few original structures

 How to Get There

-The curved stone walls of the castle are original, and were designed to fit the contours of the hill
+The curved castle walls are original, and were designed to fit the contours of the hill

-The expansive castle grounds have long been Wakayama's go-to spot for cherry-blossom picnics in the spring
+The expansive castle grounds are Wakayama's go-to spot for cherry-blossom picnics in the spring

 A center of historical happenings

-In 1585, powerful warlord Toyotomi Hideyoshi ordered the building of Wakayama Castle.
-Construction of Osaka Castle had begun two years previously and he appointed his brother to oversee the building of this new, grand structure to control the important coastal peninsula.
-The castle was occupied by one of the three most important Tokugawa sub-branches after the beginning of the Tokugawa shogunate (1603-1867).
-Following the Meiji Restoration in 1868, the castle was maintained and designated a National Treasure in 1935.
-Unfortunately, the castle was almost completely destroyed during World War II.
-It was rebuilt in the 1950s.
+In 1585, Toyotomi Hideyoshi ordered the building of Wakayama Castle.
+Construction of Osaka Castle had begun two years previously and he appointed his brother to oversee the building of this new, grand castle to control the important Kii Peninsula.
+The castle was occupied by one of the three most important Tokugawa sub-branches after the beginning of the Tokugawa shogunate (1603–1867).
+Following the Meiji Restoration in 1868, the castle keep was designated a National Treasure.
+Unfortunately, the keep was destroyed by fire during the Pacific War, but was rebuilt in the 1950s.